 It reduces the subluxations present in the joints of your pet.
 It cannot create a subluxation in your pet.
 It can only flip the neuronal switches on that are turned off.
 It cannot flip a switch off.

-It provides very accurate and precise motion to specific areas of the pet’s spine and if a subluxation is present it can detect and reduce it quickly and without pain or injury.
+It provides very accurate and precise motion to specific areas of the pet’s spine, and if a subluxation is present it can detect and reduce it quickly, without pain or injury.
 It can confirm that the neuronal subluxation is reduced even if it is not associated with an anatomical listing.

 The device trades motion for speed to maintain the force needed to reduce the subluxation through Newton’s Second Law of Motion (FORCE=MASS X ACCELERATION).